CmrCrabs/battle-boats/Documentation/Documentation.typ

 = Technical Solution

 == Foreword
 The C\# Code & All Documentation can be accessed at the #link("https://github.com/cmrcrabs/battle-boats", [Git Repo]) and further is attached in a zip file to the teams assignment.
 Below listed is each file with its commented code and, a brief explanation on the purpose of the file.
+Note that there exists a somewhat extensive version control history, however due to an incident involving a lack of patience and \-\-force, the history is cut off abruptly around the time of a somewhat major rewrite.

 == Program.cs
 ```cs
 ```
 == Menu.cs

 == Constants.cs